Housing Information

 Residence Halls

 Memorial and Shields Halls are two of our male residence halls.
 Memorial Hall is named in honor of those who served and died in the Second World War.
 Memorial Hall houses male upperclassmen in both single and double occupancy room.
 Shields Hall, named in honor of the first president of Eastern Nazarene College Frederick James Shields, provides housing for male freshmen in rooms that are primarily double occupancy.
-Each floor in both buildings shares a community bathroom and lounge area.
-The Underground is a 24-hour common area for male and female students to socialize.

-Munro Hall is one of the campuses’ original buildings and is named for the first Dean of Students, Bertha Munro.
-Munro Hall houses female upperclassmen in both single and double occupancy rooms.
-There are two shared bathrooms and one lounge for each floor.
+Munro Hall is one of the campuses’ most historic buildings and is named for the first Dean of Students, Bertha Munro.
+Munro Hall houses male undergraduate students and male graduate students.
+Each floor hosts two shared bathrooms and a lounge.
 Munro Parlor is a 24-hour common area for male and female students to socialize.

 Spangenberg & Williamson Halls are named for Alice Spangenberg and Esther Williamson, distinguished long-time professors of English and Music at Eastern Nazarene College.
 Four floors of “Spange & Willy” house female freshmen, and the other four floors house upperclassman females in rooms that are primarily double occupancy.
 There is a shared bathroom and lounge for each floor.
-Spange Parlor is a 24-hour common area for male and female students to socialize and is equipped with a full kitchen, a movie room, a computer room, and a lounge and dining area.
+Spange Parlor is a 24-hour common area for undergraduate students to socialize and is equipped with a full kitchen, a movie room, a computer room, and a lounge and dining area.

 Move In Information